heyyakash/rule-engine-with-ast/README.md

 3. MongoDB Atlas cluster [How to create MongoDb Altas Cluster?](https://www.mongodb.com/docs/guides/atlas/cluster/)
 4. MongoDB Connection string [How to get MongoDB connection string?](https://www.geeksforgeeks.org/how-to-get-the-database-url-in-mongodb/)

+## Running the Application
+### Setting up MongoDB
+The application requires MongoDB Connection string.
+#### Using MongoDB Atlas
+- After creating a cluster on MongoDB Atlas, click on connect and select Connect with driver
+- Copy the connection string from there and paste into the .env file
+- Remember to fill all the fields in the connection string (it requries password to be embedded in it)

-## How to run the application through go compiler
+### How to run the application through go compiler
 1. Clone this repository
 2. Open the project directory locally
 3. Create a `.env` file.